 “Our” in Korean

 The possessive pronoun “our” in Korean is expressed using the same Korean pronouns for “we”.
 This means the Korean pronouns 저희 (jeohui) and 우리 (uri) are also used to say “our” in Korean.

 However, the particles used after both pronouns are different.
 The Korean particle 의 follows the pronouns 저희 (jeohui) and 우리 (uri) to express the possessive pronoun “our” in Korean.

 Similar to “our” in Korean, the personal pronoun “us” is also expressed using the Korean pronouns 저희 (jeohui) and 우리 (uri).
-However, the Korean particle that follows is them is 를 (reul)
+However, the Korean particle that follows them is 를 (reul).

 While the usage of the “I” pronouns is quite straightforward, you have to be more careful with the second-person singular pronoun “you”.
 First, let’s go over what the pronouns for the singular “you” are: